Food allergies Egg baked in product (1577)

 Key points below

-Your child is allergic to egg and needs to avoid most products that contain egg.
-However, your child may be able to tolerate some baked products that contain egg.
+Your child is allergic to egg and needs to avoid most products that containing egg.
+However, your child may be able to tolerate some baked products containing egg.
 This may help decrease stress with finding safe foods.
-It also may help your child outgrow their egg allergy.
+It also may help your child outgrow the egg allergy.

-Follow these guidelines when choosing foods that contain baked egg:
+Follow these guidelines when choosing foods containing baked egg:

 Make sure the products are cooked through.
 Do not give your child baked goods that are gooey in the center or under-baked.
 Look for foods that change shape or texture as they bake.